-Dynamical heterogeneity in lattice glass models
+Dynamical Heterogeneity in Lattice Glass Models

+Richard K. Darst and David R. Reichman

+Department of Chemistry, Columbia University, 3000 Broadway, New York, NY 10027, USA.

+Giulio Biroli

-Richard K. Darst,1 David R. Reichman,^{1,a)} and Giulio Biroli2 1Department of Chemistry, Columbia University, 3000 Broadway, New York, New York 10027, USA 2Institut de Physique Théorique, CEA, IPhT, F-91191 Gif-sur-Yvette, France and CNRS, URA 2306, F-91191 Gif-sur-Yvette, France
+Institut de Physique Théorique, CEA, IPhT, F-91191 Gif-sur-Yvette, France and CNRS, URA 2306

-(Received 22 October 2009; accepted 3 January 2010; published online 28 January 2010)

-In this paper, we consider in detail the properties of dynamical heterogeneity in lattice glass models (LGMs).
+In this paper we consider in detail the properties of dynamical heterogeneity in lattice glass models (LGMs).
 LGMs are lattice models whose dynamical rules are based on thermodynamic, as opposed to purely kinetic, considerations.
 We devise a LGM that is not prone to crystallization and displays properties of a fragile glass-forming liquid.
 Particle motion in this model tends to be locally anisotropic on intermediate time scales even though the rules governing the model are isotropic.
 The model demonstrates violations of the Stokes-Einstein relation and the growth of various length scales associated with dynamical heterogeneity.
-We discuss future avenues of research comparing the predictions of LGMs and kinetically constrained models to atomistic systems. © 2010 American Institute of Physics. [doi:10.1063/1.3298877]
+We discuss future avenues of research comparing the predictions of lattice glass models and kinetically constrained models to atomistic systems.